Enjoying our puzzle hints?

 Actually belongs to: "___ GIRL" TITLES

-while books can be gifts, this word is actually part of a title, which might mislead solvers
+while books can be gifts, this word is actually part of a movie title, and its presence in the gifts category might mislead solvers

 TOY